luciluci/PriceTrail/PriceTrail/README.txt

 TO DOs:

+* arrange products due to "importance" and "favorites"
+    * importance means products that are changed or unavailable.
+* limit max number of notifications/messages to 10
+* limit max number of monitored products to 50
+* add images for monitored shops(in product list add emag logo for emag products)

 * create product page with: image, graphic, delete action..

-* create index page for logged out users:
-    * number of monitored products
-    * total number of products that vary for all users
-    * total number of products that are deleted for all users
-    * most changed product
+* register to emag profitshare

     grafic with the most
 * when logged out, pages should be redirected to login page